Below you will find resources from state and national organizations.

 The National LGBTQ Task Force advances full freedom, justice and equality for LGBTQ people.
 We are building a future where everyone can be free to be their entire selves in every aspect of their lives.
 Today, millions of LGBTQ people face barriers in every aspect of their lives: in housing, employment, healthcare, retirement, and basic human rights.
 These barriers must go.
 That’s why the Task Force is training and mobilizing millions of activists across our nation to deliver a world where you can be you.
 Contact Number: 202-393-5177

-The National Center for Transgender Equality advocates to change policies and society to increase understanding and acceptance of transgender people.
+Advocates for Trans Equality advocates to change policies and society to increase understanding and acceptance of transgender people.
 In the nation’s capital and throughout the country, NCTE works to replace disrespect, discrimination, and violence with empathy, opportunity, and justice.
 Contact Number: 202-642-4542

 PFLAG BF’s Rights & Advocacy Page